teylorchapman/holbertonschool-unity/unity-animation/README.md

-This is the unity animations project
+This is the final project for the 3D platforming project in Unity for Trimester 3.